 Please ensure that you are enrolled as per the following:

-In your first semester, you must enrol in MATH2178 and one (1) of the two (2) Advanced Topics courses that is worth 36 credit points individually.
+In your first semester, you must enrol in MATH2178 and three (3) of the six (6) Advanced Topics courses that is worth 12 credit points individually.

-In your second semester, you must enrol in MATH2179 and the remaining Advanced Topics course for which you were not enrolled in your first semester that is worth 36 credit points individually.
+In your second semester, you must enrol in MATH2179 and the remaining three (3) Advanced Topics courses for which you were not enrolled in your first semester that is worth 12 credit points individually.